 We’ve all been there.
 You have a FANTASTIC new customer to announce that will really skyrocket your public relations program and make the top tier media outlets take notice of your brand.
 But the customer won’t play PR ball.
-How do you get customers on board with PR?
+How do you get customers on board with PR, leading to case study success?

 Customer PR stories are a critical and all-too-often painful part of any public relations program.
 Media are telling you they ‘need a customer’ in order for their outlet to cover you.
 But, your customers aren’t happy to participate.
 Sadly, by the time you’re speaking to media, this ask is far too late.
 Building a successful customer PR program is a long game, and starts well before the PR stage.

-Here are KCD PR’s top five tips for building up a successful customer PR program that will propel your brand and its value into the media spotlight.
+Here are KCD PR’s top five tips for building up a successful customer PR program.
+They will also propel your brand and its value into the media spotlight.

 1. It starts with the contract.